Atarin’s Delve (2011)

 So much text is occupied with having the room make sense in the context of the story and so little is devoted to its current place in the adventure, and this is something you see all too often in Atarin’s Delve.
 It’s like the backstory, instead of facilitating an interesting place for adventure, has turned into a yoke that weighs it down.

 The contents of the dungeon are not too spectacular, it’s all very naturalistic.
-Besides discovering the scholar, who has barricaded himself inside a room (storing his water in rags so the Cathla can’t get to him), there are some guardian lizards, a few surviving aristocratic cultists (providing an opportunity for treachery), the Cathla themselves and the undead lord apperson.
-The undead status of Lord Apperson (because of sloppy editing it is not really clear whether he has animated as a Ghoul or a type of Nautical Undead seen before in Spahn’s adventures) feels like it is tacked on.
-The best encounter is probably with some sort of sacred Catfish in a reflecting pool, and even that one is a straight up combat encounter.
+Besides discovering the scholar, who has barricaded himself inside a room (storing his water in rags so the Cathla can’t get to him), there are some guardian lizards, a few surviving aristocratic cultists (providing an opportunity for treachery), the Cathla themselves and the newly undead lord Apperson.
+The undead status of Lord Apperson (because of sloppy editing it is not really clear whether he has animated as a Ghoul or a type of Nautical Undead seen before in Spahn’s adventures) feels tacked on and is left unexplained.
+The best encounter is probably with some sort of sacred Catfish in a reflecting pool, and even that one is essentially combat encounter.

 I would be remiss if I did not point out the wasted opportunity of not capitalizing on the abundant bodies of water by describing some sort of flanking teleport tactic the Cathla can use against the PCs.
 I will give the adventure some credit for enabling some sort of roleplaying opportunities by giving the Cathla a logical objective but whatever.
 The adventure is not terrible but its very average.
 It doesn’t have the punch of other short adventures like Purple Worm Graveyard, Tales of the Scarecrow or The Pale Lady.